LHMP 2026

 2026 LHMP Update

-Madera County is kicking off their LHMP Update with meetings in April 2025.
-The LHMP will address an updated list of hazards, will assess the likely impacts of these hazards to the people and assets of the Madera County planning area, and will establish updated goals and prioritize mitigation projects to reduce the impacts of future disasters on people and property, critical facilities and infrastructure, and the environment, as well as to local economies.
+The LHMP Update process began in March 2025 with the establishment of a Hazard Mitigation Planning Committee (HMPC) comprised of County, City, jurisdictional staff, and key agency and public stakeholders.
+The 2026 LHMP includes an updated list of hazards, assesses the likely impacts of these hazards to the people and assets of the Madera County planning area, establishes updated goals, and prioritizes mitigation actions and projects to reduce the impacts of future disasters on people and property, critical facilities and infrastructure, and the environment, as well as to local economies.
+The LHMP Update is scheduled to be finalized and submitted to Cal OES and FEMA in March 2026.

 Opportunities for Input

 Members of the community have a very important role in this process.
-A draft of the 2026 LHMP Update will be available on this website in Winter of 2026 for review and comment by the public and all interested stakeholders.
+A draft of the 2026 Madera County LHMP Update is available for review and comment by the public and all interested stakeholders.

 Upcoming Meetings